Watch: Seahawks beat writer Bob Condotta talks Richard Sherman, playoffs, offensive line and more

 What Tom Cable meant by his comments Wednesday…

-I think theres a little bit of tom cable wanting to defend his guys here.
-I think he knows the offensive line gets a lot of scrutiny and fingers pointed at it for why the Seahawks are struggling the way they are. you cant change the personnel now, really, just keep playing the same guys and hope for the best.
-I think there was some of that with tom cable yesterday where he was sort of defending his guys. it was striking to me that on three or four occasions — what’s getting lost here is that it was a team-wide failure in the first half and it’s all 11 guys.
+I think theres a little bit of Tom Cable wanting to defend his guys here.
+I think he knows the offensive line gets a lot of scrutiny and fingers pointed at it for why the Seahawks are struggling the way they are.
+You can’t change the personnel now, really, just keep playing the same guys and hope for the best.
+I think there was some of that with Tom Cable yesterday where he was sort of defending his guys.
+It was striking to me that on three or four occasions — what’s getting lost here is that it was a team-wide failure in the first half and it’s all 11 guys.
 I think he was trying to say that on offense in football, it’s never really one thing.
 And part of what he’s getting at is when a quarterback gets sacked, sometimes it’s because the quarterback held onto the ball too long or a receiver didn’t get open somewhere. …

 You basically have what you have on the offensive line for the rest of this year and they have to make due with it.
 So I think some of that is just Tom Cable is kind of like, ‘Look, we have a couple games left and I’m gonna try to defend these guys a bit publicly.’